geooot/zig-sokol-crossplatform-starter/README.md

 ## License

 This is Public Domain software with the UNLICENSE license.
+All code except for the following exceptions are under the UNLICENSE license.
-However, `build/auto-detect.zig` fall under the MIT License.
+- `build/auto-detect.zig` falls under the MIT License [[See here]](https://github.com/MasterQ32/ZigAndroidTemplate/blob/master/LICENCE).
+- `deps/sokol-zig` (and sokol in general) fall under the Zlib license [[[See here]]](https://github.com/floooh/sokol/blob/master/LICENSE).